 Easy Digital Downloads

-• Integration with a vast ecosystem: Easy Digital Downloads integrates with many tools and plugins (Mailchimp, Dropbox, Slack, Zapier, etc.).
-It is also backed by a community of developers, which offers over a hundred themes and dedicated plugins.
+- Integration with a vast ecosystem: Easy Digital Downloads integrates with many tools and plugins (Mailchimp, Dropbox, Slack, Zapier, etc.).
+It is also backed by a community of developers that offers over a hundred themes and dedicated plugins.

 How much does Easy Digital Downloads cost?